DFortun81/AllTheThings/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Game Flavor (please complete the following information):**
- - Flavor: [e.g. The War Within, Cataclysm, Classic Era, Season of Discover]
+ - Flavor: [e.g. The War Within, Cataclysm, Classic Era, Season of Discovery]

 **Describe the bug**
 A clear and concise description of what the bug is.